-ANEC GIE (Agence pour la normalisation et l'économie de la connaissance) is an economic interest group whose partners are the ministry of the Economy, the Chambre des Métiers and the Chambre de Commerce.
+ANEC GIE (Agence pour la normalisation et l'économie de la connaissance) is an economic interest group whose partners are the ministry of the Economy, the Chamber of Skilled Trades and Crafts and the Chamber of Commerce.
 One of its main roles is to support ILNAS in its standardization missions.
-In particular, it implements the 2022-2025 national standardization policy for ICT.
+In particular, it implements the Policy on ICT Technical Standardization (2022-2025).
 In practice, this entails pursuing the following activities:

-- Regularly informing the national market of the latest technical standardization developments. - Actively promoting the use of standards and the benefits of participating in the standards development process. - Animating trainings on technical standardization in relation to technologies of interest. - Participating in national mirror committees for certain international technical committees. - Supporting ILNAS in the production of national deliverables, such as white papers, national technical standardization reports, topic-specific standards analyses, etc. - Supporting ILNAS in its efforts to strengthen the ties between technical standardization, scientific research, education, and innovation, namely through research programs between ILNAS and the University of Luxembourg, and participation in the MTECH Master's degree (Technopreneurship: mastering smart ICT, standardisation and digital trust for enabling next generation of ICT solutions).
+- Regularly informing the national market of the latest technical standardization developments. - Actively promoting the use of standards and the benefits of participating in the standards development process. - Animating trainings on technical standardization in relation to technologies of interest. - Participating in national mirror committees for certain international technical committees. - Supporting ILNAS in the production of national deliverables, such as white papers, national technical standardization reports, topic-specific standards' analyses, etc. - Supporting ILNAS in its efforts to strengthen the ties between technical standardization, scientific research, education, and innovation, namely through research programs between ILNAS and the University of Luxembourg, and participation in the MTECH Master's degree (Technopreneurship: mastering smart ICT, standardisation and digital trust for enabling next generation of ICT solutions).